arlotito/adt-latency-tests/README.md

 Some notes and tools to measure the latency of events flowing along a sample Azure Digital Twin pipeline:
 ![](./images/pipeline.png)

 **DISCLAIMER:** *the performance figures shared in this article may be inaccurate and not applicable to your case.
-Do your own tests and assessment, using the methodology and tools described here if you will.* *NOTE*
+Do your own tests and assessment, using the methodology and tools described here if you will.*

 ### The results